atomkirk/blog/content/blog/2020-07-27-fast-feedback-pyramid/index.md

 Second, we type function/variable names wrong or we forget the shape of data in a variable and use it wrong.
 If you've got a good test pyramid, your tests will run fast and often and hopefully catch these problems quickly.
-But it requires your tests are thorough and optimized.
-Let's face it, this is hard and most teams don't.
-That's why a lot of teams are turning to type safety, because you can collapse the second level here into the first so that both syntax and reference/type errors are caught immediately when you try to compile/build.
+But it requires that your tests are thorough and optimized.
+Let's face it, this is hard and most test suites aren't.
+That's why a lot of teams are turning to type safety, because you can collapse the second level into the first so that both syntax and reference/type errors are caught immediately when you try to compile/build.

 Type safety also allows powerful tooling that can tighten feedback loops further by offering relevant suggestions, information